It’s important that all

 hand comes toward her face.

-afraid of you and refuse to come to you or
+could become fearful of you and refuse to come to you or

 approach you at all.